sharifuddin6/3D-Calendar-Visualisation/README.md

 A 3D visualisation toolkit for calendar data powered by C++/OpenGL/GLUT. <p> Calendars and timetables are usually presented in the form of a two-dimensional grid.
 Although this representation is easy to display, it bears little relation to the actual structure of time and is not well-suited to indicating the relative importance and relationship between different events.
 The aim of this project is to explore other ways to present calendar information which might give a more vivid impression of time and events.

+Used tools:
+* tiny file dialogs [by Guillaume Vareille]: Cross-platform dialogs in C C++ WINDOWS OSX GNOME KDE SOLARIS CONSOLE <p>http://sourceforge.net/projects/tinyfiledialogs/

 ===============================================

 Features to be explored:
-- [ ] accept input data, possibly iCal and CSV format
+- [x] accept input data, possibly ics(iCal) and csv format
+- [ ] parse csv data format
+- [ ] parse ics data format
 - [x] allow options for various visualisation methods
 - [ ] display data in calendar 3D form
 - [ ] display visualisation prototypes